| Reading Time: 4 Minute(s)

 As a rule, employment contracts are not subject to any special form unless otherwise indicated by the law.
 There are various types of employment contracts that are accountable for the requirements.
 Nevertheless, the contracts to be made for a one-year period or more must be concluded in written form.
 In this article, the most common contract types are explained.

 Employment Contracts and Various Types Under Turkish Labour Law

 The employment contract constitutes the basis of labour law.
 The types of contracts parties can conclude are not limited to those listed in the labour law.
 The parties may also conclude any other types of employment contracts not contrary to the mandatory provisions of the law.
-The most important types of employment contracts used in practice are mentioned below:
+The most important types of contract types used in practice are mentioned below.

 Employment contracts are generally made to be dependent on an employer for the entire weekly and daily working hours specified in the law.
 This is called a full-time employment contract.

 In case the normal weekly working time of the worker is determined significantly less than the equivalent worker working with a full-time contract, the contract is a part-time employment contract.
 Accordingly, up to two-thirds of the equivalent work done with a full-time employment contract in the workplace is part-time work.
 For instance, working up to 30 hours in a workplace where 45 hours of working time is applied is part-time work.